hyc3z/argo-apps/README.md

 ### Overall FAQ:

 - If you have `endpoints NONE` issue, means service can't match any pods.
 Check k8s files generated.
+- Failed to register ACME account: 400 urn:ietf:params:acme:error:invalidContact: Error validating contact(s) :: contact email has forbidden domain "example.com" means you need to change your email to real email in issuer config

 ### For test only: